simonglogger/Hanyang2021_AI_Project/README.md

 One problem with this method is that we must compute Q(s,a) for every existing state-action pair, which is not possible given that a state is compounded by 6 different variables, so there exists an infinite number of states.
 A solution for this problem is to use a neural network as a function approximator, the algorithm is then called Deep Q Learning.

-In order to find a function that satisfies the Bellman equation, we want to get as close as possible to the expected reward, for that we define the loss function as following, which is going to be used to train the neural network by backward passing the loss via gradient descent to the different layers of the deep neural network.
+In order to find a function that satisfies the Bellman equation, we want to get as close as possible to the expected reward, for that we define the loss function as following, which is going to be used to train the neural network by backpropagating the loss via gradient descent to the different layers of the deep neural network.

 L(θ)=E(s,a,r,s′)∼U(D)[(r+γmaxa′Q(s′,a′;θ−)−Q(s,a;θ))2]